mkuchnik/PlumberApp/README.md

 #### Plotting
 Each of the microbenchmark directories will emit a directory within it after running the above runner scripts, which will contain the results of each of the experiments.
-To plot the results to show throughput as well as the predictions for throughput, we provide an example script in `microbenchmarks/plot_stats.py`.
+To plot the results to show throughput, local decision optimality, and predictions for throughput, we provide an example script in `microbenchmarks/plot_stats.py`.
 You can point this file to the directory created during the microbenchmark to create the corresponding throughput plots.